Protobi has two features that make coding text open-ends easier, the Recode dialog and Recode (advanced).

 - Column C: the tags assigned to each value

-If you prefer to do your coding in Excel, you can do so and upload the file.
+If you prefer to do your coding in Excel, you can do so and upload the CSV or file.

-In order for this to work, use the column names seen in the downloaded file: value, fmt, (element key).
+In order for this to work, use the column names seen in the download file: value, fmt, (element key).
 If you do not have fmt (formatted) values, delete the column.